LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-bots.md

 Once your bot is hosted, running, and connected in the Conversation Manager, the next step is to assign conversations to the bot.

-There are two ways to do this.

-1. **Maven - LivePerson’s AI engine**.
-Route consumers to one or two skills and let LivePerson’s AI engine, Maven, automatically determine which bot is applicable to the conversation at hand.
-Skills are more generic and they are assigned to human agents.
-Maven then determines the applicability of a bot based upon conversational context.
-The human agent uses Maven’s recommendations to bring in a bot.
-2. **Assign bots to specific skills** - Create skills for different uses cases.
+**How to assign bots to specific skills** - Create skills for different uses cases.
 All conversations routed to a specific bot skill will automatically be assigned to that bot first, and routed to a human after if needed.

 ## Step 4: Monitor and report bot performance